tisem-digital-marketing/2023-smwa/docs/classes/week_03.md

 ## Lab Section

-Marketing Analytics in the Wild
+* Marketing Analytics in the Wild

 > TikTok’s User Experience team is worried about the amount of lurkers on their platform and wants to design a new strategy to get them to engage with or post content.
 Propose a potential strategy that could lead to increases in either form of engagement by lurkers along with an empirical strategy to test whether the strategy is effective.

+* Discuss Solutions to Lab Assignment 1

 ## Lab Assignment